acend/container-basics-training/content/en/docs/10/_index.md

 The `docker-php-ext-install` command might not be able to download the required dependencies if there's a proxy in the way.
 You can use the additional parameter `--build-arg http_proxy=$HTTP_PROXY`.

-Alternatively, you can use the already built image `puzzle/php-apache-mysqli` for the following labs.
+Alternatively, you can use the already-built image `puzzle/php-apache-mysqli` for the following labs.
 Instead of the above Dockerfile you'd use:

 ```Dockerfile